you’re the best teacher

 Remember, your art is a reflection of you.
 And that includes your skills and your feelings.
 It’s not like a meal that can be overdone.
 At least not irreparably if we're talking oils.

-Quit while you’re ahead is based on the superstition that a successful canvas is some fortunate accident that can never be repeated.
+Quit while you’re ahead is based on the superstition that a great painting is some fortunate accident that can't be repeated.
 Or that a few wrong moves will be the death of the piece.

 Either way, the approach is disempowering.

 It's perfectly OK overwork a piece, so long as you know how to shift into reverse.
 You can always freshen up a painting with - that's right - fresh paint.
-Or take any weak, distracting elements out of the composition.
+Or take any weak elements out of the composition.
 Which just opens everything up.

 There's no perfect moment to quit, so don't agonize over it.
 Become a whiz instead at moving forward, backward, then forward again, and watch your confidence soar.